lunchbag/hugo-blog/content/posts/new-beginnings.md

 So don't worry, Lunch Money is here to stay.
 But what else is next for me?

 _Edited to add: I ultimately decided not to do this.
-I am excited to continue working on Lunch Money as a company of one and feel this is the best route for me to keep my lifestyle sustainable while keeping the quality of the product high._
+I am excited to continue working on Lunch Money as a company of one and feel this is the best route for me to keep my lifestyle sustainable while keeping the quality of the product high!_

 # I am starting a new company!